THE PERVERSION OF GRACE

 Satan and man’s self-love have perverted the truth announced by Paul.
 The perversion of the concept of Divine grace into an escape to Heaven on the basis of a statement of belief in certain facts of theology is no small misunderstanding of theology.
 It has destroyed the purpose of the Gospel of the Kingdom of God.

 First, let us define grace as the term is employed by many believers.
-Then we shall set forth what we think is the true, scriptural definition of grace.
+Then we shall present what we think is the true, scriptural definition of grace.

 Grace As Currently Defined by Many Believers